Aym58/forum-app-test/README.md

 ## Description

-A finance manager API.
+An API implementing comments and replies.
 Built for educational purposes.

 ## Installation